 Hansib Publications was founded in 1970 by Guyana-born Arif Ali following the sale of his north London-based West Indian food business.
 The following year, Hansib launched its first title (the monthly magazine West Indian Digest).

-Hansib continued to expand its publishing activities and, from the early 1970s, produced newspapers, magazines and periodicals for Britain’s Caribbean, Asian and African communities.
+Hansib continued to expand its publishing activities and produced newspapers, magazines and periodicals for Britain’s Caribbean, Asian and African communities.
 These titles included Caribbean Times, Asian Times, Asian Digest, and West Indian World.

 In 1997, Hansib sold its three weekly national newspapers and has since focused solely on book publishing.
 Hansib has published over 250 books and specialist titles covering a wide range of subjects including literary, creative and critical writings and studies.